MiguelDomingues/md-localize/README.md

 The translated .po file.
 This is only used when the `translate` option is used.

+### --po-dir <DIRECTORY>, -pod <DIRECTORY>

+The directory to place the .pot files.
+Using this option will re-create the directory structure existing in the `--input` and one .pot file for each.
+This is only used when the `generate` option is used.
+When using this option, do **not** the `--po-file` option.

 ### --gfm-task-lists

 Enable task lists as defined in [Task list items (extension)](https://github.github.com/gfm/#task-list-items-extension-).